 Curricula by Program

-The Department of Music offers four degrees: the Bachelor of Arts in Music (Performance Emphasis); the Bachelor of Science in Music (Music Recording Technology); the Bachelor of Arts in Music (Pre-Certification); and the Bachelor of Science in Music (Audio Production Emphasis).
+The Department of Music and Performing Arts offers six degrees: the Bachelor of Arts in Music (Performance Emphasis); the Bachelor of Science in Music (Music Recording Technology); the Bachelor of Arts in Music (Pre-Certification); the Bachelor of Science in Music (Audio Production Emphasis); the Bachelor of Art in Theatre Performance; and the Bachelor of Art in Theatre Technical.

-The Department of Music is an institutional member of the National Association of Schools of Music (NASM).
+The music programs are accredited by the National Association of Schools of Music (NASM).

 BACHELOR OF ARTS IN MUSIC (B.A.)